Jim Brodie (politician)

 Jim Brodie (born March 11, 1947) is an American politician.
 He served as a Republican member for the 115th district of the Florida House of Representatives.

 Life and career

 Brodie attended Winona State University and Ball State University.

-In 1980, Brodie was elected to represent the 115th district of the Florida House of Representatives, succeeding James F. Eckhart.
+In 1980, Brodie was elected to represent the 115th district of the Florida House of Representatives, succeeding Jim Eckhart.
 He served until 1982, when he was succeeded by Tim Murphy.